superbignut/Fluid-Engine/README.md

         {
             f(std::forward<T>(param));
         }
-    Perfect forwarding is used twice above, and i hope you can understand both reference collapsing and this.
+    Perfect forwarding is used twice above, and i hope you can understand both reference collapsing and Perfect forwarding.
 + ### CG
     Our interest in the conjugate gradient method is twofold.
 It is one of the most useful tecnniques for solving large linear systems  of equations, and it can also be adapted to solve nolinear optimization problems[^1].